aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/endpoints.md

 in undefined behavior.
 Caution should be taken when defining an endpoint as immutable.
 {{% /pageinfo %}}

-Some service clients, such as {{% alias service=S3 %}}, can modify the endpoint returned by the resolver for certain service operations.
+Some service clients, such as {{% alias service=S3 %}}, may modify the endpoint returned by the resolver for certain service operations.
 For example, the {{% alias service=S3 %}} will automatically handle [Virtual Bucket Addressing](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html) by mutating the resolved endpoint.
 You can prevent the SDK from mutating your custom endpoints by setting